joshwang0322/joshwang0322.github.io/_pages/about.md

 - MC11.
 Large Deviations and Global Dynamics of Heavy-Tailed Systems
 - October 16 (Mon), 12:45 PM - 2:00 PM,  CC-North 124A

 I'm actively looking for junior faculty positions in engineering or business schools.
-My research interests align with the fields of **Operation Research, Industrial Engineering, and Machine Learning**.
+My research interests align with the fields of **Operation Research and Industrial Engineering**.

 <br/><br/>

 Research
 ======

 I’m broadly interested in applied probability, machine learning theory, and stochastic simulation.
 In particular, my work focuses on heavy-tailed phenomenon (i.e., extreme variability).
-Contrary to common belief, heavy tail is often the norm instead of an exception in areas such as finances, large-scale networks, and the training of AI.
-My work develops mathemaical tools like large deviations and metastability theories to understand how systems can deviate from expected behavior and how rare events manifest under the presence of heavy tails.
-Building upon such universal and powerful theories, I develop provably strong computational tools that can quantify, control, or even leverage the heavy-tailed phenomenon in modern algorithms and complex systems.
+Contrary to common belief, heavy tail is often the norm instead of an exception in areas such as finance, large-scale networks, and the training of AI.
+My work develops mathemaical tools like large deviations and metastability theories to understand **how systems can deviate from expected behavior and how rare events manifest under the presence of heavy tails**.
+Building upon such universal and powerful theories, I develop provably strong computational tools that can **quantify**, **control**, or even **leverage the heavy-tailed phenomenon in modern algorithms and complex systems**.

 <br/><br/>